-- 8.5.1 Provide details of any proposed impoundment, extraction, discharge, injection, use or loss of surface water or groundwater.
+- 8.5.1 Provide details of any proposed impoundment, extraction, discharge, injection, use or loss of surface water or groundwater, and any recycling of water.
 Identify any approval or allocation that would be needed under the Water Act 2000. - 8.5.2 Detail any significant diversion or interception of overland flow.
-Include maps of suitable scale showing the location of diversions and other water-related infrastructure in relation to mining infrastructure. - 8.5.3 Describe the options for supplying water to the project, and assess any potential consequential impacts in relation to the objectives of any water resource plan, resource operations plan and wild river declaration that may apply. - 8.5.4 Develop hydrological models as necessary to describe the inputs, movements, exchanges and outputs of all significant quantities and resources of surface water and groundwater that may be affected by the project.
+Include maps of suitable scale showing the location of diversions and other water-related infrastructure in relation to mining infrastructure.

+- 8.5.3 Describe the options for supplying water to the project, including potable water, and assess any potential consequential impacts in relation to the objectives of any water resource plan, resource operations plan and water resource management strategy that may apply. - 8.5.4 Develop hydrological models as necessary to describe the inputs, movements, exchanges and outputs of all significant quantities and resources of surface water and groundwater that may be affected by the project.
 The models should address the range of climatic conditions that may be experienced at the site, and adequately assess the potential impacts of the project on water resources.
 The models should include a site water balance.
-This should enable a description of the project's impacts at the local scale and in a regional context including proposed: - changes in flow regimes from diversions, water take and discharges - alterations to riparian vegetation and bank and channel morphology - · direct and indirect impacts arising from the development.
+This should enable a description of the project's impacts at the local scale and in a regional context including proposed: - changes in flow regimes from diversions, water take and discharges - alterations to riparian vegetation and bank and channel morphology - direct and indirect impacts arising from the development.

-8.6 Flooding and regulated dams
+8.6 Flooding and regulated structures